 Note: We do not recommend any Ledger devices as they do not meet our privacy or security standards.
 We know they’re a very popular option, especially for beginners, but they are not a good solution.

-If a hacker gets full control of your computer or phone, all they can do is view your wallet.
+With your funds stored with a Hardware Wallet, a hacker can get full control of your computer or phone and all they can do is view your wallet.
 In order to steal (or spend) your bitcoins they would need your Hardware Crypto Wallet to be plugged in and unlocked.
+Then they’d also need to push physical buttons on it too somehow.
 This extra physical layer makes hacking attacks much harder to execute.

-Hardware wallets cost around $150 USD but some are more expensive.
-This is a one time cost that is highly recommended if you’re storing medium to large amounts of bitcoin.
+Hardware wallets cost anywhere from $60-$200 USD.
+This is also a one time cost that is highly recommended if you’re storing medium to large amounts of bitcoin.

 You should only ever purchase it directly from the manufacturer, never second hand!
 It should ideally come in a tamper resistant bag, be open source and well respected and vetted by the community.
 You should also try as hard as possible to ensure the purchase name, address and funds are not linked in any way to your identity.